Section 1: Summary of the Minneapolis Plan to End Too Big To Fail

 - Section 5 provides a very brief vision for the future of the banking system once the Minneapolis Plan is implemented.

-5 We are counting as “equity capital” or “capital” the items that are allowed to count in the Common Equity Tier 1 requirement, which is defined as common shares for regulatory purposes, surplus stock, retained earnings, accumulated other comprehensive income, and common shares issued by consolidated subsidiaries.
+3 We are counting as “common equity” the items that are allowed to count in the Common Equity Tier 1 requirement, which is defined as common shares for regulatory purposes, surplus stock, retained earnings, accumulated other comprehensive income, and common shares issued by consolidated subsidiaries.
 The sum of these elements is subject to a limited set of regulatory adjustments.
-For more specifics, see Federal Register (2013a).
+For more specifics, see the Federal Register, vol. 78, no. 198 from Oct.
+11, 2013.
 This rule implements the Basel III regulatory capital reforms from the Basel Committee on Banking Supervision and certain changes required by the Dodd-Frank Wall Street Reform and Consumer Protection Act.